aayud22/ayushi.dev/README.md

 - **Form Validation**: Contact form with validation using React Hook Form
 - **Clean Component Structure**: Each section is organized as a separate component
 - **Performance Optimized**: Built with Next.js for optimal loading speed and SEO
-- **Figma Compatible**: Code structure compatible with Figma to Windsurf exports

 ## Sections